Keenan-Faure/Book-Bot/README.md

 MazeSolver
 -

-This product takes the following into consideration:
+This project takes the following into consideration:
 - math algorithms
 - searching algorithms like BFS and DFS
 - unit tests